MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/create-invoices.md

 7. In the **Quick Create: Invoice Product** form, enter the details:

-    1. In the **Select Product** toggle button, select whether you want to add an existing product or create a new one:
+    1. In the **Select Product** button, select whether you want to add an existing product or create a new one:

         1. To use an existing product, select **Lookup** to search for and add a product.
 Also, select a unit of measurement for the product.